Getting medical care as a student

 Many university health centres have good links with specialists, such as psychiatrists, sports physicians, psychotherapists, counsellors and physiotherapists.

 Having trouble getting an appointment?
 You can also always ask your local pharmacist for medical advice and support.

 They may not be at the pharmacy counter when you go in, so ask the person at the counter if you can speak to the pharmacist.

 If you become unwell or need other medical treatment when you're at home or not staying near your university GP, you can contact your nearest practice to ask for treatment.

 You can receive emergency treatment for 14 days.
 After that you will have to register as a temporary resident or permanent patient.

-However, they are not designed for treating long-term conditions or immediately life-threatening problems.
-You don't need to be registered and you don't need an appointment.
+However, they are not designed for treating long-term conditions or life-threatening problems.
+You do not need an appointment and you do not need to be registered.

 2. Register with a dentist

-Dental problems can't be dealt with by doctors, so make sure you register with a local dentist.
+Dental problems cannot be dealt with by doctors, so make sure you register with a local dentist.

 Not all treatment is free, even under the NHS.
 You may be able to apply for help with health costs, including prescriptions and dental care.